Executive Social Presence as a GTM Pipeline Lever

 Total executive time commitment: approximately 30 minutes per week.
 That’s it.
 The “I don’t have time for social media” objection evaporates when you show an executive that 30 minutes per week is all that’s required.

 The critical success factor is voice fidelity.
-The content person needs to spend enough time with the exec to internalize how they talk — their vocabulary, their sentence patterns, their sense of humor, their opinions.
+The content person needs to spend enough time with the exec to internalize how they talk.
+Their vocabulary, their sentence patterns, their sense of humor, their opinions.
 The first month of ghostwriting is always rough.
+We discovered that it takes about 15-20 posts before the content person can consistently match the exec’s voice.
 By month three, the posts should be indistinguishable from something the exec would write themselves.

 Managing this workflow across multiple executives is where having the right social management infrastructure pays for itself.
 You need a system that handles drafting, approval, scheduling, and engagement tracking without requiring executives to log into another tool.